- 30 min + cooling

 Method - Pound Cake

 Preheat oven to 160°C (fan-forced).
 Grease and line 11.5cm x 20cm loaf tin.

-Place the plain flour, baking powder, sugar, butter, buttermilk, eggs and Raspberry Baking Paste in a large mixing bowl.
+Place the plain flour, baking powder, sugar, butter, buttermilk, eggs and Vanilla Bean Paste in a large mixing bowl.
 Use an electric mixer to beat on low speed until combined.
 Increase the speed to high and beat for 3 minutes or until the mixture is well combined and very pale in colour.